 - Virtual initiatives to engage the public in the science of coronavirus and infectious diseases

-Advocating for the Inclusion of Science Centers and Museums in COVID-19 Relief Efforts
+Advocating for Science Centers and Museums in COVID-19 Relief Efforts

 Guidance on Business and Operations

-Sustaining business and operations during the COVID-19 pandemic is incredibly challenging and a new frontier for science center leaders.
-This page includes resources on federal grants and contracts, recovery resources—such as small business loans, fundraising and philanthropy—and employment resources.
+Sustaining business and operations during the COVID-19 pandemic is incredibly challenging and will extend for months and years beyond the public health emergency.
+This section of our website includes resources on federal grants and contracts, recovery resources—such as small business loans, fundraising and philanthropy—and employment resources:

 Connecting Members and Serving the ASTC Community